d0tTino/UME/docs/GRAPH_MODEL.md

 - Other attributes depend on the producer.

 ### User
 Represents an individual actor within UME.
+These nodes participate in permission edges that grant or restrict access to resources.

 Properties:
 - `user_id` *(string, required)*: Stable identifier for the user.